Megan Thee Stallion & Tory Lanez Ignite Dating Rumors After He Posted Her On Instagram

 “Who wouldn’t wanna kick it with the stallion?” a fan asked, followed by a heart emoji.

 Although most of their fans could see the platonic relationship between them, they did suggest that Megan and Lanez collaborate on a song in the future.
-Since they’ve been under quarantine, the friends have been spending time together on several occasions.
+Since they’ve been under quarantine, the two have been spending time together on several occasions.
 Like Lanez, Megan has posted their excursions on social media in the past.

-Since launching to fame last year, Megan’s been romantically linked to several men in the entertainment industry.
+Since launching to fame last year, Megan has been romantically linked to several men in the entertainment industry.
 Back in 2019, many suspected she was dating Tristan Thompson after they were seen at the same club.
-Additionally, reports have paired her with artists G-Eazy, Wiz Khalifa and Trey Songz.
+Additionally, reports have paired her with artists G-Eazy, Wiz Khalifa, and Trey Songz.
 Her rumored fling with G-Eazy sparked several memes about and tweets about the pair.

 While Megan eventually laughed it off, she shared how the reports make her feel with Rolling Stone.
-For her cover story, Megan said she faces romantic speculations every time she decides to work or interact with a male artist.
+For her cover story, she said she faces romantic speculations every time she decides to work or interact with a male artist.

 “People think that if I’m hanging out with anybody, it got to be, ‘Oh, they’re having sex.’
 Why can’t I just be turned up with my friend tonight?”
 Megan asked.
-“They’re just doing this s**t because they want some attention, and I cannot feed into it.”
+“They’re just doing this sh*t because they want some attention, and I cannot feed into it.”